dadicool/mixpanelpyclient/README.md

 Overview:
 ---------
 This library enables any python process to upload events to the Mixpanel analytics service It's compatible with python 2.6/2.7 and python 3.2

+This implementation is inspired from this blog [post](http://blog.coredumped.org/2012/05/using-mixpanel-with-python.html}

 Usage :
 -------